Finding ways on how to grow Instagram followers organically might seem complicated for most newbie marketers.

-- Get new customers.
-When you have a strategy to effective convert Instagram followers into paying customers, you’ll see direct revenue generation from contests.
+When you have a strategy to effectively convert Instagram followers into paying customers, you’ll see direct revenue generation from contests.

 How to set up an Instagram Contest

-- Track your performance.
-Learn from past contest to continually improve.
+Track your performance.
+Learn from past contests to continually improve.

 Here’s a great example of an Instagram contest for a hair salon.
 They got an overwhelming response.
 It’s easy to see why.